Report a bug

 Void Arrays

-Arrays of any type can be implicitly converted to a void array; the compiler inserts the appropriate calculations so that the .length of the resulting array's size is in bytes rather than number of elements.
-Void arrays cannot be converted back to the original type without using a cast, and it is an error to convert to an array type whose element size does not evenly divide the length of the void array.
+Arrays of any type can be implicitly converted to a (tail qualified) void array - the compiler inserts the appropriate calculations so that the .length of the resulting array's size is in bytes rather than number of elements.
+Void arrays cannot be converted back to the original type without using an array cast, and it is an error to convert to an array type whose element size does not evenly divide the length of the void array.

 void main()